Sri Vyasaraja pratista Hanuman

 Wonder of Bhikshaa

-Ugra Narashima, Bichali, installed by Sri Madhvacharya The rice thus collected as bhikshaa from the village use to be washed in the river Tungabhadra in a towel used to be tied on the branch of the tree near the seat of the great master Sri Appanacharya.
-The classes for the students use to be conducted by this scholar seated on a platform – Japadakatte.
-When the meal time arrived, Sri Appanacharya use to sprinkle water 'prokshanam' to the rice tied in the tree branch.
+Ugra Narashima, Bichali, installed by Sri Madhvacharya The rice thus collected as bhikshaa from the village used to be washed in the river Tungabhadra in a towel used to be tied on the branch of the tree near the seat of the great master Sri Appanacharya.
+The classes for the students used to be conducted by this scholar seated on a platform – Japadakatte.
+When mealtime arrived, Sri Appanacharya used to sprinkle water 'prokshanam' on the rice tied in the tree branch.
 The rice will now be offered as 'naivedyam' to the deities.
-The rice will now be served to the students as food, to the astonishment of all the rice would have been properly cooked even without putting on fire.
+The rice will now be served to the students as food, to the astonishment all the rice would have been properly cooked even without putting on fire.
 Guru Sri Appanacharya will share the food along with his students.
-The sacred platform from where he use to teach the veda and dwaita philosophy of Sri Madhvacharya had come to known as 'Japadakatte' (plank sitting on which 'japa' is made).
+The sacred platform from where he used to teach the Veda and Dwaita philosophy of Sri Madhvacharya had come to be known as 'Japadakatte' (plank sitting on which 'japa' is made).

 Holy Bhikshaalaya

-The place or platform from where Sri Appanacharya use to teach, near to that there existed a vigraha of Sri Ugra Narashima.
+The place or platform from where Sri Appanacharya used to teach, near to that there existed a vigraha of Sri Ugra Narashima.
 Sri Vyasaraja during his days had come to this holy place and had performed yagya.
-He use to draw the sketch of Sri Hanuman with the 'homa raksha' (ashes from homa kunda) on a stone.
-In course of time the Hanuman had curved out in the stone itself.
-Sri Appanacharya use to conduct the classes in presence of these vigrahas.
-It is said that this Sri Narashima was installed by Sri Madhvacharya and Sri Mukhya Praana Devaru (Sri Hanuman) installed by Sri Vyasaraja were witness to the conduct of teaching by Sri Appanacharya.
+He used to sketch Sri Hanuman with the 'homa raksha' (ashes from homa kunda) on a stone.
+With time, the Hanuman had curved out in the stone itself.
+Sri Appanacharya used to conduct the classes in the presence of these vigrahas.
+It is said that this Sri Narashima was installed by Sri Madhvacharya and Sri Mukhya Praana Devaru (Sri Hanuman) installed by Sri Vyasaraja was witness to the conduct of teaching by Sri Appanacharya.
 It was no wonder then that the rice had baked itself without fire, and a testimony of the devotion with which Sri Appanacharya had been teaching.

 Visit of Guru Sri Raghavendra

-Guru Sri Raghavendra decided upon settling down at the village Manchale (Mantralaya) as his last resting place.
-Sri Venkkanna the Dewan of Adoni had with the permission of Nawab had donated the village for Sri Rayaru's use.
-During Sri Rararu's stay in these surrounding Sri Appanacharya a great devotee of Sri Rayaru had visited his Guru many times and he has to cross the river Tungabhadra.
+Guru Sri Raghavendra decided to settle down at the village Manchale (Mantralaya) as his last resting place.
+Sri Venkkanna the Dewan of Adoni had with the permission of Nawab donated the village for Sri Rayaru's use.
+During Sri Rayaru's stay in these surroundings, Sri Appanacharya a great devotee of Sri Rayaru had visited his Guru many times and he had to cross the river Tungabhadra.
 Sri Rayaru had also visited the village Bhikshaalaya, for devotion with which his devotee called him.
 The place had been visited by Sri Guru Rayaru and he had performed many yagya there, during his earlier birth as Sri Vyasaraja.
 The place had a tranquilising effect on him.
-Now Guru was offered the seat on the platform (Japadakatte) by his devotee Sri Appanacharya who use to squat on the foot of the platform (Japadakatte) and discuss many things on Dwaita philosophy.
-And some time they also use to sit on the rock in the mid stream of the river Tungabhadra for discussion.
+Now Guru was offered the seat on the platform (Japadakatte) by his devotee Sri Appanacharya who used to squat on the foot of the platform (Japadakatte) and discuss many things on Dwaita philosophy.
+And some time they also use to sit on the rock in the midstream of the river Tungabhadra for discussion.

 Guru Sri Raghavendra stays in Bhikshaalaya